 - Use of Illegal Players

 The players listed on the roster submitted in the team registration process, accepted by event organizers, are the only players eligible for play on that team.
-Player changes are authorized only when submitted on an authorized Player Change Form and accepted by the event organizers.
-Under no circumstances will roster substitutions be allowed after a team plays its first game.
+Player changes are permitted only when submitted on an authorized Player Change Form and approved by event organizers.
+Roster changes will not be allowed after the published roster change deadline, which is set by event organizers for a time prior to the start of the tournament games..
 If a team uses a player not properly registered, that team will be disqualified from the tournament.
-Before the beginning of each game, every player must sign the Official Scoresheet, which contains a Voluntary Waiver and Release Agreement and Sportsmanship Pledge.
+Before the beginning of each game, every player must sign the Voluntary Waiver and Release Agreement.

 - False Information